 Is there a personal issue that’s making it hard for you to be interested in anything?
 If so, address it.
 You’ll find productivity a whole lot easier.

-Boredom is often in reality something akin to anxiety or depression.
+Boredom is often, in reality, something akin to anxiety or depression.
 Try doing mental exercises that help you focus on positive experiences and mindfulness to alleviate you of what you’re perceiving as boredom.
-A few simple steps towards improving your mental health can go a long way, not only towards productivity but your happiness in general.